TanStack/router/docs/framework/react/guide/custom-link.md

 )
 ```

-> React.forwardRef wil not be required in React 19 -->
+> React.forwardRef will not be required in React 19 -->

 You can then use your newly created `Link` component as any other `Link`